Non-Hermitian pseudo mobility edge in a coupled chain system: Results and Discussions

 To furnish the topological view of the pseudo mobility edge under MBC, we let the base energy $E_{0}$ in Eq.~(\ref{eq:WN}) be a tunable parameter and show the winding number $w$ versus $(E_{0},V)$ and $(E_{0},\mu)$ in Fig.~\ref{fig:WNvsEB}.
 When $E_{0}$ is chosen beyond the range of bulk bands {[}i.e., $E_{0}<E_{-}(\pi)$ or $E_{0}>E_{+}(0)${]} or inside the line-gap under PBC, we find $w=0$ as expected.
 When $E_{0}$ is chosen inside the {central} point-gap {[}i.e., $E_{+}(\pi)<E_{0}<E_{-}(0)${]}, we find the winding number $w=2$ for $\gamma>0$, irrespective of the exact location of $E_{0}$ in this regime.
+This observation also indicates the robustness of the topological quantization of $w$ with respective to perturbations in system parameters $V$ and $\mu$.
 Exceeding the bounds of the pseudo mobility edges {[}i.e., between the red dashed and dotted lines in Fig.~\ref{fig:WNvsEB}(a)--(d){]}, we find $w=1$ for all available $E_{0}$.
 Comparing these with the results presented in Fig.~\ref{fig:ME1}, we conclude that the winding number $w$ can indeed be employed as a refined facility to discriminate the states of the hybridized HN ladder into collections with distinct localization nature.
 For completeness, we have performed calculations of the spectrum, IPRs and FD by taking the other type of MBC, i.e., choosing PBC/OBC along the leg A/B of the ladder.
 Results thus obtained are consistent with those presented in this section, which confirms the generality of the connections we established among different aspects of the system.